D-Day in Perspective: What if the Allied Invasion of Normandy Failed?

 (Article Continues Below...)

 There was particular haste for progress because the Germans had perused research to create nuclear weapons themselves through the use of heavy water.
-While Hitler never pushed the project as he was never convinced of the weapons feasibility, the Americans and British did not know that.
+Hitler never pushed the project, unconvinced of the weapons feasibility, the Americans and British did not know that.
 Hence they spent over 2 billion US dollars to complete the project.

-It is well known that the first two – and only – atomic bombs were dropped by the U.S. on Hiroshima and Nagasaki Japan in August, 1945.
-In a world in which the Allies were repelled from Normandy, the likelihood of the war in Europe ending in May 1945 were next to none.
-Therefore, Nazi Germany would have been the primary target for the newly developed U.S. atomic bombs when they became available in July 1945.
-Their creation was always intended for use on Germany, but did not occur historically because Nazi surrender occurred two months too soon.
+It is well known that the first two – and only – atomic bombs used in war were dropped by the U.S. on Hiroshima and Nagasaki Japan in August, 1945.
+In a world in which the Allies experienced a D-Day failure, the likelihood of the war in Europe ending in May 1945 were next to none.

 What you have just read is undoubtedly a nightmare scenario in which all of our greatest fears came to pass.
-It is of course impossible to know exactly what course history may have taken, as the failure of D-Day is a counter-factual.
+It is of course impossible to know exactly what course history may have taken, as a D-Day failure is a historic counter-factual scenario.
 It does however serve to invoke a newfound appreciation for what Operation Overlord really achieved, and more accurately, what it prevented.

 Today we all raise our full glasses, with full hearts, to the achievement of those who played a role in one of the most critical events in human history.
 A military success that was fundamental in creating the world order that has ushered in the longest period of sustained peace between great powers in human history.
 We may never be able to repay the debt of our dearest blood, but we can honor it every day.
 As well as indeed taking a deep breadth that only a free people can genuinely appreciate.